Lea Michele Shows Skin In A Tiny Strapless Rainbow Bikini & White ‘Bride’ Swimsuit

 In the caption, she told her 5.4 million followers on the social media site that she was enjoying the very “Best Bachelorette weekend!” with her nearest and dearest.

-The latest glimpse at Lea’s seriously toned body come shortly after the Inquisitr recently reported that she showcased all her hard work in the gym on her social media just last week.
+The latest glimpse at Lea’s seriously toned body comes shortly after the Inquisitr recently reported that she showcased all her hard work in the gym on her social media just last week.

 Taking to Instagram, the “Cannonball” singer shared a stunning shot of herself posing in a skin-tight black swimsuit with tiny spaghetti straps which she accessorized with several gold chains around her neck.